 The robust monitoring of the Executive by Parliament is an indicator of good governance, as it is through oversight that Parliament can ensure a balance of power and assert its role as the defender and/or the legitimate custodian of the people’s interests.
-The Constitution envisages a specific oversight role for the NA and the NCOP, respectively.
+The Constitution envisages a specific oversight role for the National Assembly and the National Council of Provinces, respectively.

 The Constitution creates three spheres of government at national, provincial and local level as distinctive, interdependent and interrelated.
 It enjoins all spheres of government to observe and adhere to the principles of cooperative government.

-The NCOP provides a forum for the representation of local government at national level through SALGA.
-Specific cooperative governance mechanisms spearheaded by the NCOP include the NCOP Oversight Week, Provincial Week and Local Government Week.
-The NCOP Oversight Week was established to enable members to follow up on matters arising from the Taking Parliament to the People programme to verify information received.
+The National Council of Provinces provides a forum for the representation of local government at national level through South African Local Government Association.
+Specific cooperative governance mechanisms spearheaded by the National Council of Provinces include the National Council of Provinces Oversight Week, Provincial Week and Local Government Week.
+The National Council of Provinces Oversight Week was established to enable members to follow up on matters arising from the Taking Parliament to the People programme to verify information received.

-Local Government Week aims to strengthen the relationship between the NCOP and SALGA by, amongst others, debating matters relating to local government and seeking solutions to challenges facing the local sphere of government within the context of cooperative government and intergovernmental relations.
+The Local Government Week aims to strengthen the relationship between the National Council of Provinces and the South African Local Government Association by, amongst others, debating matters relating to local government and seeking solutions to challenges facing the local sphere of government within the context of cooperative government and intergovernmental relations.

 The 2020 annual Local Government Week was held virtually from 8 to 11 September under the theme, “Ensuring Capable and Financially Sound Municipalities”.

 The theme focused mainly on how the national and provincial spheres of government intend to assist the local sphere of government in improving service delivery, financial management, and governance.